 - Recordings with LeAnn Rimes, Supertramp, Donna Summer, Eddie Money, Neil Diamond, Christopher Cross, Dolly Parton, Kenny Rogers, Sheena Easton, Julio Iglesias, John Denver, Air Supply, and Gary Wright

-- Wrote and produced songs or cues for 20th Century Fox Film, NBC TV, CBS TV, Entertainment Tonight, Extra, Sister Sister, and Roundhouse
+- Wrote and produced songs or cues for 20th Century Fox films, NBC TV, CBS TV, Entertainment Tonight, Extra, Sister, Sister, and Roundhouse